 BOX ENDS

-In addition to outlines of game patterns, print-outs or on-line documents to support learners to implement the code needed are provided.
+In addition to outlines of game patterns, printouts or on-line documents to support learners to implement the code needed are provided.
 While on-line documents allow learners to copy and paste code thus avoid many syntax errors, printed or incomplete code examples provide a greater level of challenge.
 Supporting resources help resolve tensions around learners getting stuck and needing a lot of facilitator help.
 These resources can help teachers deliver game making in a classroom context.
 Educators can alter resources to vary how much detail is provided in supporting documents to suit the challenge level for students.
 I work with young coders, thus I normally provide significant coding scaffolding.
-Once learners have built familiarity with code structures, processes and the coding environment, I provide less complete code examples and thus reduce the scaffolding.
+Once learners have built familiarity with code structures, processes, and the coding environment, I provide less complete code examples and thus reduce the scaffolding.

 Maps